iyanuloluwa-Miracle/HackCity_Tech/README.md

 An API for a content management system offers capabilities for user authentication and the administration of posts in your application.
 It encompasses key functionalities like user registration, login, logout, password reset, as well as the creation, retrieval, updating, and deletion of posts.
 Additionally, it includes features for managing categories, including creation, retrieval, updating, and deletion.

-## Introduction

-The Person API is designed to perform CRUD operations on a "person" resource.
-It provides endpoints for creating, retrieving, updating, and deleting person records in a MongoDB database.
-The API is built using Express.js and Mongoose, making it easy to use and extend.

 ## Getting Started

 ### Prerequisites